-Could it be that this is only Peuchet's viewpoint and not Marx's?
+Could it be that this is only Peuchet's viewpoint and not that of Marx?
 Not so!
-Marx himself, in his introduction, sarcastically refers to the bourgeois philantropists who believe - like Voltaire's Dr. Pangloss - that we live in the best of possible worlds, and want to give some bred to the workers, "as if only workers suffer from the present social conditions".

-In other words: for Marx/Peuchet the critique of bourgeois society cannot be limited to the issue of economic exploitation - however important.
-It has to take a broad social and ethical character, encompassing all its deep and manysided evil aspects.
+Marx, himself, in his introduction, sarcastically refers to the bourgeois philanthropists who believe-like Voltaire's Dr. Pangloss-that we live in the best of all possible worlds, and want to give some bread to the workers, "as if only workers suffer from present social conditions."
+In other words, for Marx/Peuchet, the critique of bourgeois society cannot be limited to the issue of economic exploitation, however important such exploitation is.
+Criticism has to take a broad social and ethical character, encompassing all of capitalism's deep and many-sided evil aspects.
 Capitalist society's inhuman character hurts individuals of various social origins.

-Now - and here we come to the most interesting aspect of the essay - who are those non-proletarian victims, driven to desperation and suicide by bourgeois society?
-There is one social category which takes a central place both in the excerpts and in Marx commentaries: women.
+Now-and here we come to the most interesting aspect of the essay-who are those non-proletarian victims, driven to desperation and suicide by bourgeois society?
+There is one social category which takes a central place both in the excerpts and Marx's commentaries: women.

-This piece is, in fact, one of the most powerful indictments of womens' oppression ever published under Marx's signature.
-Three of the four excerpted cases of suicide deal with women, victims of patriarchy, or, in Peuchet/Marx words, family tiranny, a form of arbitrary power which was not been overthrown by the French revolution.
-[3] Two of them were "bourgeois" females, and the third of more popular origin (daughter of a taylor).
-But their fate was sealed by gender, rather than by class.
+This piece is, in fact, one of the most powerful indictments of women's opression ever published under Marx's signature.
+Three of the four excerpted cases of suicide deal with women, victims of patriarchy, or, in the words of Peuchet/Marx, family tyranny, a form of arbitrary power which had not been overthrown by the French revolution.
+[3] Two of them were "bourgeois" females, and the third was of more popular origin (a tailor's daughter).
+But their fate was sealed by gender rather than by class.

-The first case, the girl droven to suicide by her parents, illustrates the brutal patriarchal authority of the pater (and mater) familias - vehemently denounced by Marx, in his comment, as the cowardly revenge of individuals usually forced to submission in bourgeois society, against those weaker than themselves.
+The first case, the girl driven to suicide by her parents, illustrates the brutal patriarchal authority of the pater (and mater) familias-vehemently denounced by Marx in his comment, as the cowardly revenge of individuals usually forced to submission in bourgeois society, against those weaker than themselves.

-The second exemple - the young women from Martinique closed behind doors by her husband until she commits suicide - is by far the most important, both in its length, and in Marx passionate comments.
-It appears, in his eyes, as paradigmatic for the absolute patriarchal power of men over their wifes, and for their attitude of jealous private property owners.
-In Marx indignant remarks, the tyrannical husband is compared to a slave driver.
-Thanks to the social conditions that ignore true and free love, and to the patriarchal nature of both the Civil Code and property laws, the male oppressor was able to treat his wife like a miser his gold-coffer closed behind lockers: as a thing, an object, as "part of his inventary".
-Capitalist reification and patriarchal domination are associated by Marx in this radical indictement of modern bourgeois male-dominated family relations.
+The second example-the young woman from Martinique closed behind doors by her husband until she commits suicide-is by far the most important, both in its length, and in Marx's passionate comments.
+It appears, in his eyes, as paradigmatic of the absolute patriarchal power of men over their wives, and for their accompanying attitude of jealous private property owners.
+In Marx's indignant remarks, the tyrannical husband is compared to a slave driver.
+Thanks to social conditions that ignore true and free love, and to the patriarchal nature of both the Civil Code and property laws, the male oppressor was able to treat his wife like a miser treats his gold coffer-kept behind closed doors as a thing, an object, as "part of his inventory."
+Capitalist reification and patriarchal domination are associated by Marx in this radical indictment of modern bourgeois male-dominated family relations.

-The third case deals with an issue that will become one of the main banners of the feminist movement after 1968: the right to abortion.
-It is about a young women who became pregnant against the sacred rules of patriarchal family, and was driven to suicide by social hypocrisy, by reactionary ethics and by bourgeois laws that forbid abortion.
+The third case deals with an issue thst will become one of the main banners of the feminist movement after 1969: the right to abortion.
+It is about a young woman who became pregnant against the sacred rules of the patriarchal family and was driven to suicide by social hypocrisy, by reactionary ethics, and by bourgeois laws that forbid abortion.

-In its treatment of these three case-studies, the Marx/Peuchet essay - i.e. both the selected excerpts and the comments of the translator, inseparably (because not separated by Marx) - amounts to a passionate protest against patriarchy, the enslavement of women - including "bourgeois" ones - and the oppressive nature of bourgeois family.
-It has little equivalents in Marx later writings, with few exceptions.
+In its treatment of these three case studies, the Marx/Peuchet essay-that is, both the selected excerpts and the comments of Marx the translator, inseparably (because not separated by Marx)-amounts to a passionate protest against patriarchy, the enslavement of women, including bourgeois women, and the oppressive nature of the bourgeois family.
+With few exceptions, there is nothing like it in Marx's later writings.
 [4]